759-6 INCOME FROM SELF-EMPLOYMENT

 759-6 G. UNIQUE SELF-EMPLOYMENT SITUATIONS

-`1.
-Family Members as Employees
+1. Family Members as Employees

 For some families, the self-employment enterprise involves more than one member.
 In some of these cases, family members may be paid wages, contract payments, or crew shares of the catch proceeds from the enterprise.
 In these situations, the payments are treated as follows:

-In other situations, the self-employment enterprise may be established as a partnership or S-corporation and more than one family/household member may share in the total business income.
+The other situations, the self-employment enterprise may be established as a partnership or S-corporation and more than one family/household member may share in the total business income.
 In these situations, the income received is counted as income as described in the following section.

 2. Partnerships and Corporations

-Most self-employment enterprises are owned and operated by a single individual and all of the business income belongs to that individual.
-These are known as sole proprietorships and the individual's countable income from these enterprises is determined by subtracting the total allowable costs of doing business from the total business receipts.
+Most self-employment enterprise are owned and operated by a single individual and all of the business income belongs to that individual.
+These are known as sole proprietorship and the individual's countable income from these enterprises is determined by subtracting the total allowable costs of doing business from the total business receipts.
 Any salary or disbursement received by the individual from the business is not considered in the calculation of the gross self-employment income.
 These amounts are not allowable costs of doing business and are not deducted from the gross self-employment income for the enterprise.

 Self-employment enterprises may also be formed as partnerships and corporations, which means that business income is shared.
 Following are descriptions of these types of enterprises.